 Queen Victoria went back upstairs and lay down ‘in silent misery’. (cit., Ibid).
 Finally, she returned downstairs at half-past seven in the morning and sat on a stool.
 It was then that she reached to hold her mother’s hand: ‘At last it [the breathing] ceased… The clock struck half-past nine at the very moment… The dreaded terrible calamity has befallen us, which seems like an awful dream… oh God!
 How awful… The constant crying was a comfort and relief… But oh!
 The agony of it.’ (cit., Ibid).

-Ten days later, we see from a letter written from Windsor Castle to the King of the Belgians, that Queen Victoria is visiting Frogmore every day: ‘But oh!
-Dearest Uncle – the loss – the truth of it – which I cannot, do not realise even when I go (as I do daily) to Frogmore – the blank becomes daily worse…’ (cit., Ibid, 556).
-To her eldest daughter, the Crown Princess of Prussia, she wrote: ‘I love to dwell on her… and not to be roused out of my grief...’
-(Roger Fulford, Dearest Child, pp. 319, 300; cit., Hibbert, 266).
+Ten days later, we see from a letter written from Windsor Castle to the King of the Belgians, that Queen Victoria is visiting Frogmore every day, but the knowledge of the death of the Duchess was a ‘blank [which] becomes daily worse…’ (cit., Ibid, 556).
+To her eldest daughter, the Crown Princess of Prussia, she wrote that her comfort was to ‘dwell’ on the Duchess.
+(Roger Fulford, Dearest Child, pp. 319, 300; Hibbert, 266).

-On 30 March 1861, the Queen wrote to Leopold, King of the Belgians from Buckingham Palace that the sorting through of her mother’s effects had begun: ‘We have an immense deal to do… but to open her drawers and presses, and to look at all her dear jewels and trinkets in order to identify everything… is like a sacrilege…’ (cit., Benson and Esher, 557).
+On 30 March 1861, the Queen wrote to Leopold, King of the Belgians from Buckingham Palace that the sorting through of her mother’s effects had begun.
+The Queen wrote that they were having to go through the Duchess’s drawers and take out her ‘dear jewels and trinkets’.
+(Benson and Esher, 557).

 The evident love of the Duchess of Kent for her daughter was something which the Queen would have to accept as a painful and comforting posthumous proof, when she went through her mother’s papers.
 We must assume that the guilt over the unfortunate misunderstandings and difficulty of their earlier relationship must have intensified the Queen’s private feelings of grief, as with the death of the Duchess, the Queen was forced to confront not only the loss of her mother, but the years that had been painfully difficult.
 (A. N. Wilson, 44).
 As if in an echo of the letter written on the death of Conroy, the Queen wrote bitterly to the King of the Belgians: ‘To think how, for a time two people [Conroy and Lehzen] wickedly estranged us…’ (cit., Hibbert, 267).